JurajSadel/outreach/rust_on_esp_v2/blog_v3.md

 Here we should mention the most important and the biggest update we have made since the first Scott's post - that's basically everything because the post was published in September 2019

+TODO:
+- so many prgrammng languages, webm mobile ...
+- one paragraph in Past years new languages are appearig to mrpve proramming experience
+- second we can assume that thr reader is awre tha ew are fong to talk aut progrmamng lamgiage
+- let readrs now we are going o talk about ptogramming language
+- 20 years 20 languages were avalaible now we have 100+
+- then when rust was initialy developed
+- then rust in emvedded
+- in emvedde we sont have many options like in web etc
+- in embedded we have micropyhton, C, basic, haskell ...
+- huge differences beteen we and emvedded -> this can show to the readers that rust will complementary ehat we have today
+- C is not language for the young generation (to hoin embedded world, we can create somethme more tractive)
+- how to motivte people to join emveded world

 **Why Rust?**